broadinstitute/KrumlovSingleCellWorkshop2020/README.md

 ## Get Course Material

-Once you have docker running and you are in the terminal you can pull the course content to your computer by running the command below.
+You can pull the course content to your computer by running the command below.
 This will bring all the Rmarkdown files for you to run.

 ```
 git clone https://github.com/broadinstitute/KrumlovSingleCellWorkshop2020.git
+cd KrumlovSingleCellWorkshop2020
 ```